How to Set Up a Live Streaming Website in 11 Simple Steps [2025 Update]

 With a live website streaming solution, anyone can broadcast video online via their website.

 A live streaming app or site hosts digitally broadcasted media.
-Audiences must have an internet connection to access the broadcast content in real-time regarding online streaming.
+Audiences must have an internet connection to access the broadcast content in real time regarding online streaming.

 With the support of a professional video player and access to a website’s source code, just about any web page can be made into a live-streaming or movie-streaming site.
 Now, let’s show you how to begin live-streaming video on the website.

-Preparing Your Live Streaming Website
+How to Create Your Live Streaming Website

 To set up live streaming on your own website, you must decide whether to add your live streams to an existing business website or a new one dedicated to web streaming.